kishwarbd/kishwarbd.github.io/_pages/research.md

 author_profile: true
 ---

-My work is in the general areas of **high-performance computing (HPC) systems**, **cyber-physical systems**, and **quantum computing systems**.
-For last couple of years, I have been focused on accurate, scalable, and efficient modeling and simulation of HPC systems and quantum computing systems.
+My work is in the general areas of **high-performance computing (HPC) systems** and **cyber-physical systems**.
+For last couple of years, I have been focused on accurate, scalable, and efficient modeling and simulation of HPC systems.

 ## Performance Prediction Modeling of HPC Systems